Last updated: December 8, 2023

 The safest way to view wildlife is through a telephoto lens, a spotting scope, or a pair of binoculars.
 Park animals are wild and dangerous.
 Bison, bears, and elk have injured and killed people.
 Do not approach, encircle, follow, or feed any animal.
 Stay 100 yards (91 m) from bears and wolves, and stay 25 yards (23 m) from all other animals.
 Learn how to watch wildlife safely.

 6. Stash Your Trash

 Be sure to dispose of trash and food scraps in one or our many trash cans.
 If a trash can happens to be full, find another.
 Animals that eat human food can become habituated and may need to be killed.
+Be aware that in some areas, ravens have learned to unzip packs and scatter the contents.
 Food scraps belong in the trash, not on the trail!